Rio de la Plata, the River of Silver!

-Rio de La Plata's delicate balance of the ecosystem between freshwater and saltwater makes the area a natural home to rare species of dolphins, croakers and sea turtles.
-How long could this exist during the recent climate change?
+The Rio de la Plata's delicate balance of the ecosystem between freshwater and saltwater makes the area a natural home to rare species of dolphins, croakers and sea turtles.

 Every year 57 million cubic metres flow into the muddy estuary of Rio de la Plata, a coastal area with a lower salinity than the ocean.

-Argentina's capital Buenos Aires lies on the southern coast of the vast estuary.
-Uruguay's capital, Montevideo lies on the northeastern coast.
 With its unique combination of saltwater and freshwater, the estuary keeps the soil in the surrounding landscape lush and fertile.

 Rio de la Plata is a natural habitat to several endangered species such as sea turtles and the rare La Plata Dolphin, which is the only river dolphin that lives in the ocean and in saltwater estuaries.